-(2) Automobile liability for owned, non-owned and hired autos with minimum liability limits of $700,000 per person and $1,000,000 per occurrence.
+(2) Automobile liability for owned, non-owned and hired autos with minimum liability limits of $700,000 per person and $5,000,000 per occurrence.
 The State is to be named as an additional insured on a primary, non-contributory basis.

-(3) Property damage insurance in an amount sufficient to provide coverage for any loss of property used by the Contractor in connection with services provided under this Contract, not less than $100,000 in the aggregate.
+(3) Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
+Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.

 (4) Fiduciary liability if the Contractor is responsible for the management and oversight of various employee benefit plans and programs such as pensions, profit-sharing and savings, among others with limits no less than $700,000 per cause of action and $5,000,000 in the aggregate.

-(5) Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
-Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.
+(5) Valuable Papers coverage, if applicable, with an Inland Marine Policy Insurance with limits sufficient to pay for the re-creation and reconstruction of such records.

-(6) Valuable Papers coverage, if applicable, with an Inland Marine Policy Insurance with limits sufficient to pay for the re-creation and reconstruction of such records.
+(6) Surety or Fidelity Bond(s) if required by statute or by the agency.

 (7) Cyber Liability if requested by the State addressing risks associated with electronic transmissions, the internet, networks and informational assets, and having limits of no less than $700,000 per occurrence and $5,000,000 in the aggregate.